California car insurance laws

 There are dozens of car insurance companies in California, but the best car insurance for each driver will depend on their needs.
 Bankrate researched dozens of insurance companies based on customer reviews, options such as collision and comprehensive coverage, discounts and pricing to determine the best car insurance companies in California.
 When conducting your car insurance research, it helps to gather multiple customer service and financial strength ratings to gain a better understanding of an insurer’s reliability and customer service.

 What is the cheapest car insurance company in California?

 Most drivers look for affordable rates when shopping for car insurance.
 Every driver pays a slightly different price, but some providers offer cheaper rates than others.
 Rates will also be affected by the additional options included in the auto policy, like collision coverage and comprehensive coverage, medical payments and more.
 To find the cheapest car insurance in California, consider your budget and insurance needs to compare each company by the same pricing criteria.

 How much does car insurance cost in California?

 In California, the average driver pays around $733 per year for minimum coverage car insurance and $2,065 per year for full coverage.
 By comparison, the national average rate is $1,674 per year for full coverage.
 However, car insurance premiums are personalized.
 Insurance companies look at different factors to calculate a driver’s premium, including your age, vehicle type and claims history.
 In California, your ZIP code, gender and credit score cannot be used to determine your car insurance rates.

 How can I lower the cost of my car insurance?

-California drivers have several options for lowering their car insurance premium.
+California drivers have several options for lowering their car insurance rate.
 Some car insurance companies offer discounts for being claims-free, taking a defensive driving course, paying the annual premium in full, bundling policies and insuring multiple vehicles.
 Raising your deductible and driving less frequently may also result in a lower premium.